nuviofreelancers/umurava_hackthon_april/README.md

 npx ts-node scripts/seedUsers.ts
 ```

-This creates the default HR user account.
+This creates all team accounts and the two judge demo accounts.

 #### 4. Run the development servers